AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 draft 3_comments.md

 Video recordings of some of the testing can be found [here](https://drive.google.com/open?id=1_VGCU7eiPV4JmfQAUlWmPip_AhztPh2U) and [here](https://drive.google.com/open?id=1ANP1-9QebNSnVUzGvlk4KH14PmZ7Fq4a).

-### Fabricating a Model Tipping Bucket System
+### Model Tipping Bucket System

+#### Fabrication

 To test out the pulse inlet flow thoroughly, the team continued the idea of using the tipping bucket from 2018.
-Based on that tipping bucket, this year's UASB-R fabricated an inlet system using four pipes, where the tipping bucket pours the waste water, as shown in Figure 12.
+Based on that tipping bucket, UASB-R fabricated an inlet system using four pipes, where the tipping bucket pours the waste water, as shown in Figure 12.

 Based on the sketch in Figure 12, the red section represents a wastewater tank that holds wastewater before entering **[entering?
 FIXED CJMS]** the tipping bucket, and the black box located on the bottom of the drawing is the four pipe outlet system that deliver the waste water evenly to the sludge blanket reactor.
 The system can be called ***"the flow distribution system"***